 Be sure to check back on the purchases you made at the end of the back to school season to see if they have been discounted further.
 If they have, many retailers will give you a price adjustment or partial refund on the price difference but you will need to have a receipt to get it.

 Have you scored any major bargains with your back to school shopping?
 Have some tips or tricks to share?
-Leave a comment - I'd love to know!
+Happy back to school shopping!